- Explore Lake Taupo Map

 Enjoy the leisurely drive out of the city.
 Feel free to scoff at the other grey-faced, office dwellers as you cruise passed.
 It only takes a few hours to get to Great Lake Taupo and once you’re out of the city limits only the odd tractor, horse-trailer or rebellious sheep is going to slow you down.

 Don't worry about the time.
-This year, Whakapapa Ski Area is offering night skiing on Friday and Saturday nights from 4pm to 9pm.
+Whakapapa Ski Area is offering night skiing on Friday and Saturday nights from 4pm to 9pm.
 The lower mountain will be yours to explore as you watch the sunset and the stars come out.
 A pretty magical experience you won't forget!

 Have a tipple over a meal in the Knoll Ridge Cafe, New Zealand's highest cafe with award winning architecture, a fully licensed bar and a tasty food menu.
 You'll get stunning views across the North Island of New Zealand's Central Plateau from the sunny deck.
 Inside, you'll find floor to ceiling windows framing The Pinnacles.
 After you've had your fill of snowy fun, it's time to hop back on the mountain shuttle to Taupo.

-Don't fancy a drink or meal?
+Need to warm up?
 How about jumping in a geothermally heated hot pool?
 Lake Taupo was formed from one of the biggest volcanic eruptions recorded in history.
 The crater it left behind filled with water to become the biggest lake in New Zealand and the biggest freshwater lake in Australasia.

 You will find hot springs of gloriously mineral rich hot water and geothermal steam throughout the region.
 If your accommodation doesn't offer hot pools (which lots of them do) then check out Taupo DeBretts or the adults only Wairekei Terraces.

 After another good night’s sleep, wake up to a leisurely brunch.
 Filled to the brim, make your way to Taupo Harbour for a scenic lake cruise.
-Experience the vastness of Australasia's largest freshwater lake and visit the Mine Bay Maori Rock Carvings, New Zealand's most extraordinary artwork.
+Experience the vastness of Australasia's largest freshwater lake and visit the Mine Bay Maori Rock Carvings - New Zealand's most extraordinary artwork.

-Before you leave make sure to snap a selfie with the #LOVETAUPO lettering.
 Hop in the car, head home, post pics online and make all your friends, family, co-workers, ex-partners, favourite coffee shop barista, local dairy worker and the adorable neighbourhood kitten very jealous.

 For more information and bookings contact the team at Taupo iSite at firstname.lastname@example.org, 0800 LAKE TAUPO (0800 525 382) or +64 7 376 0027.